Shuo-Zhang-Bose/speaker-encode/readme.md

 The model encodes a number of speech audio files each into a embedding in the vector space.
 Then use a clusteirng algorithm to cluster to obtain which recordings belong to which speaker.

-The model is based on the deep learning model from facebook (state of the art).
+The model is based on the deep learning model from GE2E (https://google.github.io/speaker-id/publications/GE2E/).

 # usage
 see example: ```encoder_playground.ipynb```.